onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 “Understanding” - this film is itself an exercise of applying the principles of collective understanding

 Halal/Kosher as a Service

-You can only have progress with error correction

 Imagine if “investors” didn’t “profit” just when they guess the price direction and say whatever narrative they have, but when they actually were correct on the narrative (explanation) when their prediction comes true